Firearms regulation in Switzerland: Buying ammunition

-In order to purchase ammunition, the buyer must fulfil the same legal rules that apply when buying guns (art.
+In order to purchase ammunition, the buyer must fulfill the same legal rules that apply when buying guns (art.
 15 WG/LArm).
-Foreigners with citizenship to the following countries are explicitly excluded from the right to buy and own ammunition: Serbia, Bosnia and Herzegovina, Kosovo, North Macedonia, Turkey, Sri Lanka, Algeria and Albania.
+Foreigners with sole citizenship to the following countries are explicitly excluded from the right to buy and own ammunition: Serbia, Bosnia and Herzegovina, Kosovo, North Macedonia, Turkey, Sri Lanka, Algeria and Albania.

 The buyer must provide the following information to the seller (art.
 15, 16 WG/LArm; art.
 24 WV/OArm):